Click image to enlarge

 |

-Flowers and erosional mounds, Rowena Plateau.
+Flowers and mounds, Rowena Plateau.

 View from Tom McCall Nature Preserve, Oregon.